Ex-cop Thomas Lane faces sentencing in George Floyd killing

 Chauvin was already serving a 22 1/2-year state court sentence for second-degree murder and second-degree manslaughter.
 His federal and state sentences are running concurrently.
 While his plea agreement meant accepting nearly three more years behind bars than his state sentence alone, he’s expected to be safer and have more freedom in the long run.
 Minnesota corrections officials have kept Chauvin in solitary confinement in the state’s maximum security prison for his own safety, given his notoriety.
 He has not yet been transferred to the federal prison system.

-Magnuson has not set sentencing dates for Thao and Kueng.
+Magnuson has not set sentencing dates for Thao, who is Hmong American, and Kueng, who is Black.
 But he has scheduled a hearing for Friday on objections by their attorneys to how their sentences should be calculated under the complicated federal guidelines.
 Prosecutors are seeking unspecified sentences for them that would be lower than Chauvin’s but “substantially higher” than Lane’s.

-Thao and Kueng, who have turned down plea deals, are scheduled to go on trial Oct.
+They have turned down plea deals and are scheduled to go on trial Oct.
 24 on state charges of aiding and abetting both second-degree murder and second-degree manslaughter.

+The story has been updated correct one reference to the month that Floyd was killed.

 Find AP’s full coverage of the killing of George Floyd at: https://apnews.com/hub/death-of-george-floyd